MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-node-deployment.md

 ## Key configuration parameters for a full Kubernetes deployment

 The parameters needed to create a full Kubernetes are defined in the `aksedge-config.json` file in the downloaded GitHub folder.
-The details of the configuration parameters are available [here](./aks-edge-deployment-config-json.md).
+A detailed description of the configuration parameters is available [here](./aks-edge-deployment-config-json.md).

 | Attribute | Value type      |Default Value|  Description |
 | :------------ |:-----------|:-------|:--------|